dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 ### Release

-> TODO
+> TODO: Describe what putting a release together looks like - but we should describe that in each of the proposals

-> –	Separating development and release cycle – the fact that we release several SDKs is a Microsoft problem that 3rd parties may or may not care about.
+> Note : Separating development and release cycle – the fact that we release several SDKs is a Microsoft problem that 3rd parties may or may not care about.
 We shouldn’t enforce the problems of our custom release on others through the code layout – for instance, you shouldn’t be forced to check out multiple versions of the code if you don’t care about multiple bands.
 Further, we shouldn’t tax the .NET team itself and subordinate how we store code to how we release it later.

 > –	Note: Resiliency to band explosion – keeping bands in branches seems more resilient to outer requirements such as a sudden increase in the number of bands due to Visual Studio speeding up its release cycle.

 ### Validation